claviska/SimpleImage/README.md

 #### `resize($width, $height)`

 Resize an image to the specified dimensions.
-This method WILL NOT maintain proportions.
-To resize an image without stretching it, use fitToWidth, fitToHeight, or bestFit.
+If only one dimension is specified, the image will be resized proportionally.

 - `$width`* (int) - The new image width.
 - `$height`* (int) - The new image height.